cliosight/Docs/README.md

 1. It works like a report in terms of the definition of the filter menu.
 Global filters should be applied first as they take precedence over the report filters.
 2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation with the dashboard reports.
 3. It can have its own css definition which will override the css of the individual reports and forms.
-Just like a form and a report, a dashboard can be shared using a URL in the format.
-For instance, https://app.cliosight.com/app/dashboards/47/show?noNavbar=true
+Just like a form and a report, a dashboard can be shared using a URL in a similar format.
+For instance, **https://app.cliosight.com/app/dashboards/47/show?noNavbar=true**

-## Example of a Reporting Dashboard <a name="example_dashboard"></a>
+## Example of a Dashboard <a name="example_dashboard"></a>

 ```css
 {